-Inclusion the only way to stop radicalisation, ex-jihadist warns
+Inclusion the only way to stop radicalisation in Britain, ex-jihadist warns

 Shahid Butt is a British citizen who fought in Kosovo, Afghanistan and Yemen as a jihadist in the 1990s and was convicted on terrorism charges in 1998.

 He spent five years in a Yemeni prison.

 He is now helping others within the Muslim community to challenge the risks of being radicalised and to avoid falling victim to IS' perverse messages.
 His experiences also aid the authorities in understanding the challenges of terrorism across the United Kingdom.